portexe/Tablr/README.md

 ## Tablr

-Tablr is a fully customizeable open source Angular 2+ data datable.
+Tablr is a fully customizable open source Angular 2+ data datable.

 ## Features
 ###### An asterisk (*) denotes that a feature is an option.